-$100 to Om Gallery | Good Times
+$50 to Om Gallery | Good Times

-Enter to win a $100 gift voucher for Om Gallery in Santa Cruz.
+Enter for a chance to win a $50 gift certificate for Om Gallery in downtown Santa Cruz.

 Om Gallery is an eclectic, fun shop prioritizing handmade & fair-trade items from California and around the world.
 As a favorite Santa Cruz destination for locals & tourists alike, Om Gallery is not just a typical store; it is an experience.
 Explore our selection to find lighting solutions, jewelry, feng shui gifts, garden décor, and so much more.
 Create your Om today with Om Gallery online or at 1201 Pacific Ave in downtown Santa Cruz.